AE9RB/radio/README.md

     brew install fftw libusb

-Windows does not have dependencies; begin with Ruby install.
+Windows needs fftw3 installed but the install process is not yet known.

 ### Ruby